The present day Military Christian Fellowship was born out of two similar Christian fellowships that operated within the Australian Defence Force.

 The employment of a Staff Worker who has served as a sailor, not as an Officer, was seen as an important advance for MCF-A. David brought a fresh approach and made it very clear that MCF-A is indeed an all-ranks Military Christian Fellowship.
 David and his wife Fran moved to Perth (Western Australia) in late 1999 to support elderly relatives.
 He continued as Staffworker into the beginning of 2000, but was unable to continue in that capacity.

 1997-2000 Training Establishments Staff Worker LCDR Mark Warren: In February 1997 MCF appointed LCDR Mark Warren as the first Training Establishments Staff Worker.
 Mark was responsible for the development of MCF activities at Australian Defence Force Training Establishments.
 Initially his focus was the Australian Defence Force Academy and the Royal Military College, Duntroon.
 During his first year, Mark began investigating ministry needs at other Training Establishments in consultation with Chaplains and other Christian organisations active at the establishments.
 Mark served until the beginning of 2000, then resigned and returned to fulltime service in the Royal Australian Navy.
-In 2000 the Council struggled to keep the national aspects of MCF working by sharing many of the task previously undertaken by staffworkers amongst Council members and other MCF members.
+In 2000 the Council struggled to keep the national aspects of MCF working by sharing many of the tasks previously undertaken by staffworkers amongst Council members and other MCF members.

 2001-2002 Mrs Grace Allen: From 2001 to mid 2002 Grace Allen took on a limited set of staff-worker tasks, based at the MCF Office at Campbell Park, ACT.

 2002-2004 Mrs Helen Rose then served for several years.
 As the wife of a serving Navy person, she also brought a perspective of the Defence family to MCF activities.
 She ceased her formal activities in late 2004 to place more emphasis on her family.